Red thread of fate

 The two people connected by the red thread are destined lovers, regardless of place, time, or circumstances.
 This magical cord may stretch or tangle, but never break.
-This myth is similar to the Western concept of soulmate or a destined partner.
+This myth is similar to the Western concept of twin flames or a destined partner.

 Folklore

 One story featuring the red thread of fate involves a young boy.
 Walking home one night, a young boy sees an old man (Yue Lao) standing beneath the moonlight.
 The man explains to the boy that he is attached to his destined wife by a red thread.
 Yue Lao shows the boy the young girl who is destined to be his wife.
 Being young and having no interest in having a wife, the young boy picks up a rock and throws it at the girl, running away.

 Many years later, when the boy has grown into a young man, his parents arrange a wedding for him.
 On the night of his wedding, his wife waits for him in their bedroom, with the traditional veil covering her face.
 Raising it, the man is delighted to find that his wife is one of the great beauties of his village.
 However, she wears an adornment on her eyebrow.

 He asks her why she wears it and she responds that when she was a young girl, a boy threw a rock at her that struck her, leaving a scar on her eyebrow.
 She self-consciously wears the adornment to cover it up.
 The woman is, in fact, the same young girl connected to the man by the red thread shown to him by Yue Lao back in his childhood, showing that they were connected by the red thread of fate.